-On 1 January 2016, 17,000 sites were moved under interim offer for natural gas, the same number as on 1 January 2015, although twice as many sites were affected by this last step. ing-out of regulated tariffs with ENGIE for gas and 437,000 with EDF for electricity.
+On 1 January 2016, 17,000 sites were moved under interim offer although twice as many sites were affected by this last step.

 The phasing-out of regulated gas tariffs on 1 January 2015 provided initial experience which led to raising awareness among the consumers affected by the last stage on 1 January 2016, which reduced the number of customers moved under interim offer.